gcanti/tcomb-react-bootstrap/README.md

 Try the debugging support [here](https://gcanti.github.io/resources/tcomb-react-bootstrap/playground/playground.html)

-## Yeah but I want to debug MY components too
+## Add debugging support to your own components

 For a quick solution you could instrument your code with asserts: